 It’s a misconception we hear all the time: Lobsters and crabs don’t feel pain.
 But this couldn’t be further from the truth.
 And sadly, these poor animals pay the price for this misguided thinking.
-So to debunk the myth that crustaceans don’t feel pain, here are some facts.

 A 2013 study published in the Journal of Experimental Biology reveals that European shore crabs experience pain.
 Queen’s University Belfast professor Bob Elwood, who conducted the study, notes that the crabs’ response to adverse stimuli “fits all the criteria of pain.”

 In a recent interview with the CBC, Professor Elwood said: